will7200/Yugioh-bot/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]

 Bot to help with those npc in Yugioh Duel Links.
-Currently working on phasing python version into golang to help with better concurrent processes.
+Currently working on phasing python version into golang to help with better concurrent processes, data updates will be streamlined, and distribution will be easier.
-It will also help a lot with distribution that a lot of issues are arising from.
+Check the progress here [go port](https://github.com/will7200/Yugioh-bot/tree/go-yugioh).

 ## Features
 - Auto-duel npc